Sysand CLI User Guide

 3. Add source files

 For a project to be useful, it needs to have some .sysml files of its own.
-Files can be created through any text editor or using the echo command.
+Create a MyProject.sysml file with the following content:

 $ sysand include MyProject.sysml